scienceMiner/PhdThesis-DataMining/README.md

-# Phd Thesis- Data Mining
+# Data Mining Temporal and Indefinite Relations using Numerical Dependencies
 ---
-## Data Mining Temporal and Indefinite Relations using Numerical Dependencies.

-###Department of Computer Science, University College London, University of London
+## Department of Computer Science, UCL, University of London
 ---

 We propose that data mining, the search for useful, non-trivial and previously unknown information within a database,